node-lightning/node-lightning/docs/routines/validateAcceptChannelMessage.md

 Rules based on options:

-1. May fail if `minimum_depth` is unreasonably large by calling `validateFundingDepthTooLarge`
+1. May fail if `minimum_depth` is unreasonably large by calling `validateMinimumDepthTooLarge`
 1. May fail if it considers `htlc_minimum_msat` too large by calling `validateHtlcMinimumTooLarge`
 1. May fail if `max_htlc_value_in_flight_msat` is too small by calling `validateMaxHtlcInFlightTooSmall`
 1. May fail if `channel_reserve_balance` is too large by calling `validateChannelReserveTooLarge`.